French Linguistics, MA

 This program is not currently accepting applications.

-The MA in French linguistics provides students with the opportunity to develop an advanced knowledge of current linguistic theory as it applies to French as well as a sound grounding in the tools necessary to carry out linguistic research.
+The Master of Arts program in French linguistics provides students with the opportunity to develop an advanced knowledge of current linguistic theory as it applies to French as well as a sound grounding in the tools necessary to carry out linguistic research.

 30 credit hours including the required applied project course (FRE 593) and a written comprehensive exam